slack-notifier/slack-notifier/README.md

 The `Slack::Notifier` class has 3 main methods:

 - `new`: Initialization of notifier
-- `ping`: Simple invocation of Incoming Webhook API, passing a text message and additional paramters
+- `ping`: Simple invocation of Incoming Webhook API, passing a text message and additional parameters
-- `post`: Advanced invocation of Incoming Webhook API, passing a text message and additional paramters
+- `post`: Advanced invocation of Incoming Webhook API, passing the available accepted parameters

 ### Default options